-If the issues are severe or sustained, or the Project Manager fails to take actions to remediate the issues that led to probation, the Program Administrator may recommend that the Oregon Public Utility Commission terminate the Project Manager's registration or consider revoking the Project's Pre-certification to make capacity available to the next eligible project(s) in the Program application queue.
+If the issues are severe or sustained, or the Project Manager fails to take actions to remediate the issues that led to probation, the Program Administrator may recommend that the Oregon Public Utility Commission terminate the Project Manager's registration or consider revoking the Project's Pre-certification to make capacity available to the next eligible Project(s) in the Program application queue.
 Project Manager termination and removal of Pre-certification is done at the sole discretion of the Commission.
 Termination and removal are actions of last resort and will be considered by the Commission on a case-by-case basis.

-4.7 Project Amendments

-Project Managers are required to keep project information correct and up-to-date in the Community Solar Program Platform.

-Certain significant revisions, including requests to extend a Project's Certification deadline, are considered amendments to a Project's Pre-certification and must be considered and approved by the Oregon Public Utility Commission.
+4.7 Project Amendments Project Managers are required to keep Project information correct and up-to-date in the Community Solar Program Platform.
+Deleted: project Certain significant revisions, including requests to extend a Project's Certification deadline, are considered amendments to a Project's Pre-certification and must be considered and approved by the Oregon Public Utility Commission.
 Pre-certification amendments do not trigger a new application fee and will not change a Project's queue position, and otherwise follow the same review and approval process described above for new applications.

-4.7.1 Major Revisions Requiring Amendments

-The following significant revisions must be approved by the Oregon Public Utility Commission via a Pre-certification amendment:

-- Transfer of Project to a new Project Manager. - Request to use an on-bill Subscription Fee collection model that is not pre-approved by the Program. - A reduction of ≥200 kW in the AC nameplate capacity of the project, as measured at output of the inverter(s). - Request of a waiver from registering RECs in WREGIS. - Other significant changes that materially affect the project's eligibility for Pre-certification, as determined by the Program Administrator or Oregon Public Utility Commission. - Requesting an extension of the Certification deadline.

-The following project revisions are not allowed and will not be considered for an amendment:

-- An increase in the AC nameplate capacity of the Project, as measured at output of the inverter(s). - A change to the Project site, except for removal of a site from an aggregated project.

-4.7.2 Minor Revisions

-Certain minor revisions will not trigger an amendment process.
+4.7.1 Major Revisions Requiring Amendments The following significant revisions must be approved by the Oregon Public Utility Commission via a Pre-certification amendment: Transfer of Project to a new Project Manager.
+Request to use an on-bill Subscription Fee collection model that is not pre-approved by the Program.
+A reduction of ≥200 kW in the AC nameplate capacity of the Project, as measured at output of the inverter(s).
+Request of a waiver from registering RECs in WREGIS.
+Deleted: project Other significant changes that materially affect the Project's eligibility for Pre- Deleted: project certification, as determined by the Program Administrator or Oregon Public Utility Commission.
+Requesting an extension of the Certification deadline.
+The following Project revisions are not allowed and will not be considered for an amendment: Deleted: project An increase in the AC nameplate capacity of the Project, as measured at output of the inverter(s).
+A change to the Project site, except for removal of a site from an aggregated Project.
+Deleted: project If the Program Administrator determines that a Project Manager must request a Project Amendment and that not doing so may impact Participants, the Program Administrator will request that the Project Manager cease enrolling new customers while the request is pending.
+Failure to comply with this request or to submit a requested Project Amendment within two weeks of being informed of this requirement may be grounds for Disciplinary Probation.
+4.7.2 Minor Revisions Certain minor revisions will not trigger an amendment process.
 The Program Administrator will review the changes and notify the Project Manager if a revision is not permissible or requires a correction.
 These include:

+(Deleted: project

+~(Deleted: project

+~(Deleted: project

+~(Deleted: project 2